 There are various shapes of pipe rack like L/T/U/H/Z. These shapes shall be considered based on the area available.

 The total width of the pipe rack shall include 25% extra space for future expansion/modification in the unit for rack width up to 16 m and 10% for rack width above 16 m.
 The future space %age is normally based on client requirements.

 Width of the Pipe rack

-The width of the rack shall be 6 m, 8 m or 10 m for single bay and 12 m, 16 m or 20 m for double bay having 4 tiers maximum.
+The width of the rack shall be 6 m, 8 m, or 10 m for single bay and 12 m, 16 m, or 20 m for double bay having 4 tiers maximum.
 The spacing between pipe rack portals shall be taken as 6m in general.
 However, it can be increased to 8m depending on the size of the pumps to be housed below the pipe rack.

 For units, clearance beneath pipe rack shall be 4 m minimum both in longitudinal and transverse directions.

 For Offsite, clearance beneath pipe rack shall be 2.2 m minimum both in longitudinal and transverse directions.

-Road clearance shall be 7 m for main road and 5 m for secondary road.
+Road clearance shall be 7 m for the main road and 5 m for secondary road.

 Refer to Fig. 2 for details